 We analyze equity and real estate indices in ten major Far Eastern countries: Australia, China, Hong Kong, Indonesia, Japan, Malaysia, The Philippines, South Korea, Taiwan and Thailand.
 We find major differences in the regime structure of these two types of markets.
 Briefly stated, we find that Asian real estate markets generally are shifting between one (low probability) regime with high returns and another with slightly negative returns.
-Thus apparently shifting between periods of boom and "normal" negative return periods.
-In contrast, most Asian equity markets do not seem to exhibit regime shifts.
+In other words, real estate markets apparently shift between periods of boom and "normal" negative return periods.
+In contrast, most Asian equity markets do not seem to exhibit any regime shifts.
 This suggests that there was a structural difference between the behavior of Asian real estate and equity markets during the study period.
 This is somewhat surprising since we are studying real estate equity returns rather than direct investment in real estate.